It’s time to make peace with your body, discover your strength, and learn to live without shame or apology.

 Plus, I often throw special live hangout sessions where I’ll answer your questions, offer inspirations, and help you make sure you feel personally supported.
 I want you to get the most out of your subscription.
 Plus, all these calls will be recorded, so you can watch anytime if you can’t make it to the live event.

 There are folks of all genders in the Body Positive Clubhouse.
-While most of our members are women and femmes, we also have a few cis-men, non-binary folks, and trans* folks of varying genders.
+While most of our members are women, we also have a few cis-men, non-binary folks, and trans* folks of varying genders.

 All genders are affirmed and welcomed in this community.
 Even though many of us come from an experience of being female, it is my hope that folks of all genders will continue to join and add their voices to the conversation!